 Abstinence can mean different things for different people.
 It may mean no sexual contact of any kind or not having certain kinds of sex.
 For a variety of reasons, a person may choose abstinence at some point in their life.
 You can still choose abstinence even if you have had sex in the past.
 For birth control, abstinence means not allowing sperm (ejaculate or pre-ejaculate) near the vaginal opening (inside the vagina).
 For the prevention of sexually transmitted infections (STIs), abstinence means no genital-to-genital, or mouth-to-genital contact.

 How effective is Abstinence?

-- Abstinence is free, always available, and can be started at any time in one’s life.
+- Abstinence is free, always available, and can be started at any time in your life

-- Abstinence may encourage people to build relationships in other ways – there are ways to be intimate with someone that don’t involve sexual activity.
+- Abstinence may encourage people to build relationships and connect more in ways that don’t involve sexual activity

-- Choosing abstinence does not mean that your sex drive (libido) goes away and you may need to find other ways to redirect your sexual energy.
+- Choosing abstinence does not mean that your desire for sexual activity goes away